-He scores: Whitworth had his only career reception on 12-12-10 at Pittsburgh — a one-yard TD after lining up as an eligible receiver.
-His score gave Cincinnati a 7-0 first-quarter lead.
-He became the first Bengals offensive lineman to score a TD since OT Melvin Tuten vs. Jacksonville in 1995 (also a reception), and no Bengals OL has scored a TD since.
+He scores: Whitworth had his only career pass reception on 12-12-10 at Pittsburgh — a one-yard TD after lining up as an eligible receiver.
+He became the first Bengals offensive lineman to score a TD since OT Melvin Tuten vs. Jacksonville in 1995, and no Bengals OL has scored a TD since.